Skip to Main Content Skip Table of Content

 4. Perfmatters

-5. Autoptimize + RapidLoad + Critical CSS API + Shortpixel Adaptive AI (This is great if you already enabled Server-side caching & you don’t want any conflict)
+5. Autoptimize + RapidLoad + Critical CSS API + Shortpixel Adaptive AI combined (This is great if you already have Server-side caching & CDN that handle your page level caching & you don’t want any conflict).

 Reference